 - Girl of the Limberlost by Gene Stratton Porter

-- EVERYTHING EVERY WRITTEN by L.M.
+- EVERYTHING EVER WRITTEN by L.M.
 Montgomery, but particularly The Blue Castle

 - My Side of the Mountain by Jean Craighead George